-All library instruction during the Spring 2021 semester will be conducted online.
-Synchronous and asynchronous options are available depending on your course and needs.
+Library instruction will be conducted both in-person or online depending on your class format and librarian availability.
+If teaching virtually, synchronous and asynchronous options are available depending on your course and needs.
 Work with your subject librarian directly for more details and research options.

 The CSUB Library offers library instruction to students, staff, faculty, and the community.
 Types of instruction include: